 Lovers of craft beer are flocking to Canberra’s BentSpoke Brewing Co. in Braddon.
 It is the brainchild of Canberrans Richard Watkins, one of Australia’s most respected and awarded brewers, and Tracy Margrain.

-BentSpoke offers almost 20 different varieties of beer and cider all brewed on premises, including cask-conditioned real ales, lagers, seasonal one-off batches and barrel-aged Belgian styles.
+BentSpoke offers almost 20 different varieties of beer and cider all brewed on premises, including hand pumped ales, barrel conditioned sours, lagers, seasonal one-off batches, and Belgian styles.

 The variety of brews with names such as the Barley Griffin, Mort’s Gold and Braddon Bitter pay homage to Canberra identities and landmarks.
 Handcrushed cider using apples from nearby popular apple growing region, Batlow, is another speciality of BentSpoke.

-The brewery is on full-display so you can watch the head brewer hard at work on the next batch of beer while sampling the latest brew, while the tasty menu consists of pub food using regional produce.
+The brewery is on full-display so you can watch the head brewer hard at work on the next batch of beer while sampling the latest brew, while the tasty menu consists of pub food using regional produce and ingredients from the brewing process.

 Continue your Canberra craft beer journey by visiting Zierholz Brewery at Kembla Street in Fyshwick.
 Since 2005, brewer Christoph Zierholz has been brewing German-inspired beers with a Canberra twist.
-At their University of Canberra bar, you can catch some tunes while sampling a bitter, dry Pils or a smooth, rich flavoured ale.
+Sample a bitter, dry Pils or a smooth, rich flavoured ale.

 The traditional Canberra tavern